MostafaAyman11/Mostafa-Ayman-Portfolio-/README.md

 📞 Phone: 01020258416
 🔗 [LinkedIn](https://linkedin.com/in/mostafa-ayman5)

-> This project is part of my Data Analytics Portfolio showcasing end-to-end Power BI development with transformation, modeling, and visualization expertise.
+> This project was my graduation capstone for the **DEPI 300-hour program offered by the Ministry of Communication**, where I was awarded a degree of **excellence**.
+It is part of my Data Analytics Portfolio and demonstrates my end-to-end proficiency in Power BI, including data transformation, modeling, and visualization.